algolia/magento/_src/m2-indexing.md

 * attributesToSnippet
     * content:7

 Additional index settings can be managed in the Algolia dashboard or via extension’s `algolia_pages_index_before_set_settings` custom event.
+See [events](/magento/doc/m2/backend).
 You can hook into this event and modify the settings programmatically directly from Magento.

 ## Suggestions indexing

-Data is recorded in the Magento database about each query that is processed by the Magento backend.
+Each query processed by the Magento backend is stored in the in the Magento database.
 The query, number of results, and number of searches of that query are all recorded automatically in the `catalogsearch_query` by Magento without any involvement from the extension.

 <div class="alert alert-warning">
     <i class="fa fa-exclamation-triangle"></i>